Composing code

-We'll dive into how to use composition effectively with the Atlassian Design System.
+How to compose code effectively with using the Atlassian Design System.

-props are also coming soon.Compose with primitives and ADS components to add spacing and styles where you need, using consistent APIs.
+3. Use primitives and ADS components to add spacing and styles

-For purely custom components, use our tokens and other foundations to guide you.
-Also compose alongside our primitives and ADS components to have a UI that is consistent and easy to maintain.
+Follow the guidance for our tokens and other foundations.
+Also Compose alongside our primitives and ADS components to have a UI that is consistent and easy to maintain.

 Composing components and JSX